-- Development of new contracting formulas to mitigate risks. - Inclusion of liability derivation clauses in contracts with suppliers and subcontractors. - Intensive procurement in the first months of execution of critical equipment with a high level of sensitivity to the price of raw materials. - Derivative contracts that allow the forward purchase of certain raw materials and essential equipment. - Distribution of work execution among several subcontractors and incorporation of subcontractors as project partners. - Inclusion in the budgets of contingencies for deviations. - Use of the opinion of external advisors in the preparation of estimates and judgments. - Close monitoring of project execution deadlines to detect delays, allowing the implementation of acceleration and penalty risk mitigation mechanisms. - Risks related to variations in the price of petroleum and hydrocarbons.
+- Development of new contracting formulas to mitigate risks (type of contract, incorporation of partners). - Inclusion of liability exclusion clauses in contracts with suppliers and subcontractors. - Establishment of framework agreements with key suppliers and subcontractors. - Intensive acquisition in the first months of execution of that critical equipment with a high level of sensitivity to the price of raw materials and inclusion of clauses that allow prices to be adjusted based on market fluctuations. - · Commodity and currency insurance. - Formal change management process to evaluate and approve any changes to project scope. - Derivative contracts that allow the forward purchase of certain raw materials and essential equipment. - Distribution of work execution among several subcontractors and incorporation of subcontractors as project partners. - Inclusion in the budgets of contingencies for deviations. - Use of the opinion of external advisors in the preparation of estimates and judgments. - Close monitoring of project execution deadlines to detect delays, allowing the implementation of acceleration and penalty risk mitigation mechanisms. - Detailed analysis of the applicable regulations and their possible modifications during the bidding and execution phases of each project. - Risks related to variations in the price of petroleum and hydrocarbons.

-The price of crude oil and natural gas, in addition to other factors, influences the investment, awarding and execution decisions of the Group's customers, as well as those of suppliers, competitors and partners.
+The price of crude oil and gas, in addition to other factors, influences the investment, awarding and execution decisions of the Group's customers, as well as those of suppliers, competitors and partners.